eepyfemboi/AmongUsVRHacks/README.md

 current features include:
 - no kill cooldown (makes you able to kill everyone instantly while imposter) -- Press "K" to toggle
-- no-clip (disabling colliders and the blinding box - currently only works on skeld right now) -- Press "C" to toggle
+- no-clip (Works on all maps! :D) -- Press "C" to toggle
 - speed increase -- Press "S" to toggle
 - force show imposters (this only works if you're the host i think) -- Press "I" to toggle
 - WallHacks (allows you to see players through walls) -- Press "W" to toggle